MicrosoftDocs/Hololens/hololens/hololens-recovery.md

     - At this stage, if the Desktop PC has internet access, double-click the package to install the app.

-    - If the desination PC has no internet connectivity, follow these steps:
+    - If the destination PC has no internet connectivity, follow these steps:
        1. Select the unencoded license, and then select **Generate license**.
        2. Under **Required Frameworks**, select **Download**.
        3. Use DISM to apply the package with the dependency and license.
 From an administrator command prompt, run the following command: